 Registration Deadline: The deadline for registration is 15 days before any election.
-Your card must be received by the auditor by this deadline if you are to vote in the next election.
+Your form must be received by the county auditor by this deadline if you are to vote in the next election.

 -The South Dakota Republican Primary is closed to only registered Republicans